SC-900 Preparation Details

 Describe entitlement management & access reviews

-Test Your Knowledge on Entitlement Management
+Test Your Knowledge of Entitlement Management

 Q] You create an access package in entitlement management and a set of resources to help onboard new team members.